supavapes/supavapes-wp/wp-content/plugins/woo-discount-rules/readme.txt

 Yes.
 It is possible to set discount rule based on the Customer city.
 Eg:Customers from Texas gets 15% discount.
 The discount will be applied at the cart level.

-= How to setup BOGO (Buy ONE get ONE) deals ? =
+= How to setup BOGO (Buy one get one free) deals ? =

-Navigate to WooCommerce -> Woo Discount Rules -> Add New Rule.
+Navigate to WooCommerce -> Discount Rules -> Add New Rule.
 Choose the discount type as Buy X get X. Then choose the filter and quantity ranges.
-Note : Enable recursive checkbox if the discounts should be applied in sequential ranges.
+Enable recursive checkbox if the discounts should be applied automatically depending on the purchase quantity.

 == Screenshots ==